✂️ Segmentation¶

 -

-USF proposes a modular, lens-agnostic spherical vision frontend that projects arbitrarily calibrated camera images onto the unit sphere and performs spatial-domain spherical resampling, convolution, and pooling operations.
-Using only distance-weighted kernels, the framework inherently guarantees rotation equivariance, and demonstrates zero-shot generalization robustness to random rotations and cross-lens transfer on classification, detection, and segmentation tasks.
+USF proposes a modular, lens-agnostic spherical vision frontend.
+By projecting arbitrary calibrated camera images onto a unit sphere and performing spatial-domain spherical resampling, convolution, and pooling, it naturally guarantees rotation equivariance using only distance-weighted kernels.
+It demonstrates zero-shot generalization robustness to random rotations and cross-lens scenarios in classification, detection, and segmentation tasks.

 - Universal 3D Shape Matching via Coarse-to-Fine Language Guidance